HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>What did that do?</summary>

 With this level design, spike balls will roll right off the edge of the screen.
-Instead of making them bounce of the screen's edge (as we will for other enities later), we wanted to allow the spike balls to go off screen but then return shortly after.
+Instead of making them bounce of the screen's edge (as we will for other entities later), we wanted to allow the spike balls to go off screen but then return shortly after.

 The bumpers we added extend the platforms you can see so that the balls don't fall off completely, but also accelerate the balls return to the world.